 Addiction can take root from medications that your doctor prescribes.
 If you suffer from anxiety or panic attacks, your doctor might have prescribed medication.
 You might have considered the risks involved with taking Librium vs Xanax, both popularly prescribed anxiety medicines.
 Similarly, when you began using these substances, you might have just been looking for a recreational way to relax and calm down from everyday stress.

 At first, the effects of the medication might have provided a calming influence, but over time, you might have developed an addiction to the drug.
 You might have found yourself needing it more often than prescribed.
-Finally, you might have decided you needed help and decided to seek out the finest Xanax addiction treatment center West Palm Beach can provide.
+Finally, you might have decided you needed help and decided to seek out the finest Xanax addiction treatment center Jupiter can provide.

 Why Librium vs Xanax